Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 Apart from the number, the slide can also show the abnormalities in size, shape, abnormal nuclear forms which can be seen under the microscope.
 All these defective cells indicate the genetic changes in the patient and the non-functionality of the cells.

 Coagulation Tests: In case of reduced platelet count, the coagulation tests, bleeding time and clotting time estimate will be altered.
-Note that this test is only supplemental and alone does not decide any diagnosis of chronic leukaemia.
+Note that this test is only supplemental and alone does not decide any diagnosis of chronic leukemia.

-This stage is followed by the accelerated stage of chronic leukaemia.
+This stage is followed by the accelerated stage of chronic leukemia.
 If the patient has not responded well to the treatment for CML, the condition rapidly worsens in an accelerated state.
 Symptoms are more noticeable.